-- 2.3 The full application and the plans for the premises, as received, are attached at Appendix 1.
-The site location can be viewed on Appendix 3 taken from the Council's Dorset Explorer page, showing the proximity of nearby residential properties. - 2.4 The application is to permit: -
+- 2.3 The full application and the operating schedule, as received, are attached at Appendix 1.
+The site location can be viewed at Appendix 3 this has been taken from the council's Dorset Explorer page, showing the proximity of nearby residential properties.
+The plan of the premises, as received, are at Appendix 2. - 2.4 The application is to permit: -